USA State Payroll Rates + Resources: State of New Jersey: Filing State Income Taxes, W2s, and 1099s

 New Jersey employers must furnish Form NJ-W4 to their employees and withhold New Jersey Income Tax at the rate selected.

-In general, an employee only needs to complete Form NJ-W4 once.
+An employee only needs to complete Form NJ-W4 once.
 An employee completes a new form only when they want to revise their withholding information.
 However, any employee who claims to be exempt from New Jersey withholding, because their income is below the minimum filing threshold, must submit a new form every year.

 State Income Tax Withholding Reporting & Payments